theogroup/ogroup.net/src/_posts/2017-06-12-can-malls-remain-relevant-for-consumers.md

 ---
 title: Can Malls Remain Relevant for Consumers?
-publish_date: 2016-04-16 00:00:00
+publish_date: 2016-04-14 00:00:00
 featured: false
-tags: [rethink luxury, Retail]
+tags:
+  - rethink luxury
+  - Retail
 image: /uploads/blog-30-f.jpg
+intro_markdown: >-
-intro_markdown: Shouldn’t the mall experience evolve to capitalize on how consumers’ predilections have changed?​
+  Shouldn’t the mall experience evolve to capitalize on how consumers’ predilections have changed?​
 sections:
   - text_markdown: >-
       Malls have long existed as a centralized hub of consumerism and cultural